-Welcome to Poems for Our Lives: In the Disciplines, a new blog that explores poems centered on the professional disciplines in which we, as academics, scholars and professionals, have made our lives.
+Poems for Our Lives: In the Disciplines, is a blog that explores poems centered on the professional disciplines in which we, as academics, scholars and professionals, have made our lives.

 Building a discipline-specific discussion around a poem should be manageable for everyone.
 You can devote just 10-15 minutes of one class towards one poem.
 You’re not going to be teaching poetry, you are simply going to be discussing ideas.
 The best poems unearth the essential nature of their subjects.
 At the core of poetry is the idea of what it means to be human and that’s an idea everyone can relate to.
 You’ll be surprised at the variety of responses you’ll get from your students.
 Some students will find little gems of meaning and connections that you don’t even know are there.
+And students may be given an opportunity to write their own poems as well.
 Have fun!
 Think expansively!
 And remember, Poetry, like the moon, is for everyone.

 Assistant Professor of English and Creative Writing